 First Aid Procedures

-Staff members are trained to a level of proficiency in First Aid.
+There are allocated staff members who are trained to a level of proficiency in First Aid.
 The school will support and fund further training when necessary.
 However, those who are trained are there to advise and not necessarily to attend to all injuries.

 St Patrick’s School’s children are not to share food items at any times, due to food intolerances and allergies.
 Parents are asked to reinforce this message at home.
 At recess all students are responsible for the cleanliness of the school and foodstuff, papers, etc., must be placed in the bins, and recycling / composting buckets as appropriate that are provided.

-Lunch is consumed between 12.30 p.m. – 12.45 p.m. in the Covered Area.
+Lunch is consumed between 1:00 p.m. – 1:30 p.m. in the Covered Area/Grotto Area.
 Teachers will supervise the cleanliness of the immediate area.
 Students will not be dismissed until their eating area is clean.
-All children must have a water bottle and piece of fruit for the Crunch and Sip break that is scheduled each afternoon.
+All children must have a water bottle and piece of fruit for the Crunch and Sip break that is scheduled each morning at 10:00am.

 Chewing gum/bubble gum and cool drink is not permitted at school at any time.

 In cases of infectious disease, a doctor’s advice regarding absence from school is to be followed.
 A doctor’s certificate may be requested for serious illness necessitating long absences from school.
 If a child becomes sick or has a serious accident at school, parents will be notified by telephone.
 If parents are unable to be contacted, then staff on the authority of the Principal will take the necessary action as specified on the child’s record card.